ScientificClubofESI/LaraHack/README.md

 For participants , it's a clean and simple to submit application with or without team and confirm attendance .

-For Organizers , it's an easy way to create your hackathon website , view registrations , analyze statistics , Check-In and easy to deploy it !
+For Organizers , it's an easy way to create your hackathon website , view registrations , analyze statistics , Check-In and much more !

 # Features